data301-2020-winter1/course-project-solo_312/data/README.md

-all my data should go in this parent directory; a final data set may reside in this directory
+Introduction to Data Directory
 ---
-insert **content** *here*
+This directory is assigned for all my data to go into.
+A final data set may reside in this directory.